eliranwong/Precious-Bible-Promises/template/Readme.md

-Template files for compilations with different bible versions.
+Template files created for compilations with different bible versions.